 Remember the days when Hip-Hop was young?
 When DJ's would carry milk crates around filled with vinyl records?
 That energy you'd feel when your favorite MC rocked the mic is the same experience we want to you to feel when you shop with us.
 We represent the last great generation of lyricists and leaders.
-"I used to walk into department stores like Target, Wal-Mart, and other major big box stores and see a lot of "hip-hop" t-shirts but would have new class rappers representing the culture, and I took it personally and made it my mission to change that."
+"I used to walk into department stores like Target, Wal-Mart, and other major big box stores and see a lot of "hip-hop" t-shirts but would have new class or "mumble" rappers representing the culture, and I took it personally and made it my mission to change that."
 "I'm not a hater.
 I just love my culture, and want to protect it."

 We are hip-hop at its best.
 Where FUBU, Mecca, and the others left off, we pick up.
 Bringing you quality hip-hop since 1977.
 We do all in-house and contract designs, we collaborate with the actual artist to bring you nothing but authentic, real, and original apparel.